DrPintoThe2nd/MPM_Stown_v2.2_genome_code/README.md

-# S_townsendi_genome_v1.0_code
+# MPM_Stown_v2.2_genome_code

-This repository hosts the code used to assemble the final genome assembly for Sphaerodactylus townsendi associated with Pinto et al. (2020).
-"Dynamic sex chromosome evolution in dwarf geckos elucidated by the first chromosome-scale gecko genome assembly."
+This repository hosts the code used to assemble the final genome assembly for Sphaerodactylus townsendi associated with Pinto et al. (2021).
+"Chromosome-level gecko genome reveals dynamic sex chromosomes in Neotropical leaf-litter geckos (Sphaerodactylidae: Sphaerodactylus)."
+Journal of Heredity.